Payaljain05/E-Commerce-Sales-Analytics-Dashboard/README.md

 ## Business Problem

-> *"Q4 revenue dropped significantly.
+> *Q4 revenue dropped significantly.
 Which categories underperformed?
 Who are the highest-value customers?
-What is the churn risk?"*
+What is the churn risk?*

 **Objective:** Identify revenue drop drivers, segment high-value customers, analyze AOV trends, and flag churn-risk customers.